tanmayikade/credit-card-recommender/backend/README.md

-# Maxx Mai Card - Backend
+# CardGenius - Backend

-This is the backend service for the Maxx Mai Card recommendation system.
+This is the backend service for the CardGenius recommendation system.
 It provides APIs for Gmail authentication, e-statement fetching, and credit card recommendations.

 ## Features